María de la O Lejárraga: Feminism and politics

 During the 1920s and 1930s Lejárraga was active in many feminist activist groups.

 She became secretary of the Spanish branch of the International Woman Suffrage Alliance.

 When the Women's Alliance for Civic Education was formed in 1930, she was the first president.
 In the 1933 Spanish general election María Lejárraga was elected to Congress as a Socialist Party representative for Granada.

 In mid-1933 the World Committee Against War and Fascism sent a delegation to Spain to contact women interested in forming a local branch.

 Dolores Ibárruri, Encarnación Fuyola, Lucía Barón and Irene Falcón formed the National Committee of Women Against War and Fascism.

 María Lejárraga helped them contact Republican and Socialist women for this cause.

 María Lejárraga resigned from Parliament after the harsh government action during the Asturian miners' strike of 1934.

 At the start of the Spanish Civil War (1936–39) she was sent to Switzerland by the Republican government as the commercial attaché.
-In 1938 she moved to France, then moved to New York, Los Angeles, Mexico, and finally in 1953 to Buenos Aires, Argentina where she died in poverty there in 1974.
+In 1938 she moved to France, then moved to New York, Los Angeles, Mexico, and finally in 1953 to Buenos Aires, Argentina where she died in poverty in 1974.

 Exile and death

-After Martínez Sierra's death she published a memoir entitled Gregorio y yo ('Gregorio and I', 1953) in which she reveals proof of the authorship.
+After Martínez Sierra's death, Lejárraga published a memoir in 1953 entitled Gregorio y yo (Gregorio and I) in which she revealed proof of her authorship of works that had been attributed to him.

-María worked as a translator all her life - from the first translations published anonymously (Librería extranjera de Leonardo Williams, Vida Moderna, Helios) and the translations published under the name María Martínez Sierra for Garnier Publishing House in the early 1900s, to the many theatre translations published under her husband's name from 1915 to 1930, and the translations of prose and theatre published in her exile in Argentina (1950-1974) that helped her earn her living until her death.
-As she said in a letter to María Lacrampe in 1962: "Translating, for a writer familiar with the business, is an exquisite form of laziness.
-The other is reading" (Traducir, para un escritor que sabe su oficio, es una forma exquisita de pereza.
-La otra es leer).
+María worked as a translator all her life—from the first translations published anonymously (Librería extranjera de Leonardo Williams, Vida Moderna, Helios) and the translations published under the name María Martínez Sierra for Garnier Publishing House in the early 1900s, to the many theatrical translations published under her husband's name from 1915 to 1930, and the translations of prose and plays published during her exile in Argentina (1950–1974) that helped her earn her living until her death.
+As she said in a letter to María Lacrampe in 1962: "Translating, for a writer familiar with the business, is an exquisite form of laziness."
+(Traducir, para un escritor que sabe su oficio, es una forma exquisita de pereza.)